 Mandatory Senior Checks

 A senior check should be completed when you reach 80 credits or you are about two semesters before you plan to graduate.
+You must complete both the diploma survey and the senior check meeting in the Dean's Office to satisfy your senior check requirement.
 The later you complete a senior check in your senior year, the less opportunities are available to identify and/or solve any issues that might arise.

 This survey (Approximately 10-15 minutes) collects relevant diploma/commencement information necessary for your degree and helps us to evaluate and improve the college.
 You must complete the entire online survey (some questions are optional).

-Access the survey here: http://studentvoice.com/nu/coasdiplomas.
+- Access the survey here: http://studentvoice.com/nu/ugseniorsurvey.

 - If you have trouble accessing the survey or need assistance, please let us know by emailing firstname.lastname@example.org.

-Please notify us of future changes to your information by emailing email@example.com.
+- Please notify us of future changes to your information by emailing email@example.com.

-Note: One open-ended question asks about your activities since entering Niagara University (university and community activities, honors, awards, clubs and organizations, leadership positions, research collaborations, etc.).
+- Note: One open-ended question asks about your activities since entering Niagara University (university and community activities, honors, awards, clubs and organizations, leadership positions, research collaborations, etc.).
 This is reviewed for certain awards at graduation.
 If you wish, you can jot down ideas ahead of time or cut and paste info from your resume.
 Alternatively, you can bring in a list/resume, when you have your senior check appointments or email any updates to firstname.lastname@example.org.

-Part 2: Senior Check Appointment/Contract (Call 716.286.8060)
+Step 2: Senior Check Appointment (Call 716.286.8060)

 At the senior check appointment, you will sit down one on one to review your curriculum.
 The proactive contract is a formal review of your completed coursework and official degree requirements where we can answer questions, identify your remaining requirements, possible minors, possibilities for graduate courses, etc. The format is similar, but more formal than the student checks we offer every semester.
 To schedule an appointment: